sujalrajpoot/openai-tts/README.md

 7. **Open a Pull Request**

 Please ensure your code follows the project's style guide and includes appropriate tests.

-### 📝 Code Style

-We follow PEP 8 conventions.
-Please use tools like `flake8` and `black` to ensure your code matches our style.

 ## 📊 Performance Considerations